remiadon/remiadon.github.io/_posts/2015-04-10-blogging-about-globbing.md

 tags: [recursive]
 ---

-<h3>Introduction</h3>
-Today I will introduce a short and pretty fast way to perform a `Unix globbing` match. <!-- If you are not familiar with making use of glob patterns, <a href="https://en.wikipedia.org/wiki/Glob_(programming)" target="_blank">here</a> is a wiki.\\ -->The implementation bellow is just a simple parser, based on character per character (not exactly, as described later on) treatment.
+Today I will introduce a short and pretty fast way to perform a `Unix globbing` match.
+For those who are not quit familiar with it, globbing is mainly used from the shell, as soon as one needs to match a specific pattern; here the a wiki : <a href="https://en.wikipedia.org/wiki/Glob_(programming)" target="_blank">here</a> is a wiki.\\
+The implementation bellow is just a simple parser, based on character per character (well, not exactly...) treatment.

 To be fair, the best way possible to implement globbing is probably using `finite automatas`; cf. further readings for more details about this type of implementation.

-The match is a filename match, performed on two given strings : `a pattern and a name to be matched`.
+The match is a filename match, performed on two given strings : a pattern and a name to be matched.

-A possible pseudo-code prototype for the main function would be
+A possible prototype for the main function would be
 {% highlight python %}
 bool match(str pattern, str name)
 {% endhighlight %}